Drug & Alcohol Detox

 How Do I know if the Brain is Permanently Damaged?

 The human body and mind is a wondrous machine that has every capacity to heal.
-The healing process, however, differs for each individual so a client’s detox and recovery are dependent upon specific circumstances.
+The healing process, however, differs for each individual so a client’s detox and recovery processes are dependent upon specific circumstances.
 These individual factors include age, amount and length of time using, what substances were abused and also, how dedicated the addict is to recover and stick to a clean, healthy lifestyle.

 During the detox process, symptoms obviously vary per case but may reveal underlying present mental health issues.
 This is a vital part of the detox process, getting to the root cause of why the client turned to substances initially.
-Thus, many detox treatment programs not only focus on the physical detoxification process but also encompass mental health assessment and treatment (including care by psychiatrists, psychologists, and counselors).
+Thus, many alcohol and drug detox treatment programs not only focus on the physical detoxification process but also encompass mental health assessment and treatment (including care by psychiatrists, psychologists, and counselors).

-According to National Institute on Drug Abuse (NIDA), addiction should be treated like any other chronic illness that affects the brain and body.
+According to the National Institute on Drug Abuse (NIDA), addiction should be treated like any other chronic illness that affects the brain and body.
 Unfortunately, a lot of addicts are prone to relapse, which is why the first detox is so crucial to pave the way for a change.
 Addicts need to continue their recovery in a treatment setting so they receive clinical help – like identifying and managing their triggers and staying sober through all of the life’s circumstances.
 Just like someone with a previous case of depression checks in and monitors their moods to avoid negative behaviors, addicts, and alcoholics need to continually stay aware of their recovery.

 Drug & Alcohol Detox